Frusadev/Arith/README.md

 - ### For Windows users:

-Its more simple.
-Download and extract nim then add to PATH with the environment variables utility.
+It's simpler here!
+Download and extract nim to a folder then add it to PATH using the environment variables utility.

 ## Compiling.